ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>A chance of showers and thunderstorms after 4am.
+         <h3>Overnight</h3>A chance of showers and thunderstorms after 3am.
 Mostly cloudy.
 Low around 68, with temperatures rising to around 71 overnight.
          Southwest wind around 6 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>A chance of showers and thunderstorms before 7am, then a chance of showers and thunderstorms between 7am and 10am, then a
          slight chance of showers and thunderstorms between 10am and noon.
-Some of the storms could produce heavy rain.
 Mostly cloudy.
 High near 79, with temperatures falling to around 77 in the afternoon.
 West northwest wind 5 to 13 mph, with gusts as high as 22 mph.
-Chance of precipitation is 50%.<br></div>
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">